×

 Expats, digital nomads and retirees living in Phnom Penh responded:

 "The people are friendly when you get to know them, but there is a general consensus that all expatriates are rich It is important to appreciate what is available around you be it local fruit and vegetables, entertainment, sightseeing, health care or any else and not allow yourself to concentrate on what is not available.
 For instance ice skating is not available in general, nor is ballet prevalent.
 In my case neither of these would be of any interest to me even if they were available. as far as fruit is concerned the local fresh fruit is generally cheap and good quality and the imported fruit is extremely expensive and is generally not as good as my home country.
 The answer is to enjoy what is good and change your diet to suit.
-You can not live your life abroad always craving the things from home.," remarked one expat living in Phnom Penh.
+You can not live your life abroad always craving the things from home.," mentioned an expat living in Phnom Penh.

 AGS Worldwide MoversAGS Worldwide Movers